How To Install Android Applications In Windows 11?

 Download Android application

-In this step, you need the application’s installation file known by the apk extension.
-You can use any repository you want to download the apk of the desired program.
-After downloading the apk, move it to the same platform-tools folder that you unzipped in the previous step.
+In this step, you need the application’s installation file, which is known as the app extension.
+You can use any repository to download the desired program’s app.
+After downloading the app, move it to the same platform-tools folder that you unzipped in the previous step.

 Side download Android application